JC-Duron/testing_git/README.md

 # testing_git
-A repo to stutdy gitlab
+A repo to stutdy git